gvenck/gvenck.github.io/pages/award-rules.md

 > If no abstract reaches the standard, the prize will not be awarded

-**Pre-selection of the 9 best abstracts by GVENCK**

-> GVENCK internal committee will choose the 9 best abstracts

-> Each abstract should be evaluated by at least 3 reviewers

-**Evaluation of the 9 abstracts**
+**Evaluation of the nine abstracts**

-> The 9 abstracts will be evaluated by 3 international speakers
+> The top nine abstracts will be evaluated by three international speakers

 > The 3 best abstracts will be chosen to be presented in the poster session

 **Choice of the best abstract**

-> During the poster session at the event, a commission composed of three professionals will evaluate the posters presentation and choose the winner of the “Roland Vencovsky” award
+> During the poster session at the event, a commission composed of three brazilian professionals will evaluate the posters presentation and choose the winner of the “Roland Vencovsky” award

+> NOTE: the poster presentation can be in Portuguese

 **Award Ceremony**